 There are four ways to verify accredited investors:

-4. Prove net worth exceeds required amount using credit reports, liabilities and assets.
+- Prove net worth exceeds the required amount using credit reports, liabilities, and assets.

 How to Qualify with Low Income

-Another way to become an accredited investor is building wealth through assets, such as real estate.
-The great thing about real estate, is that you don’t have to make a lot of money to buy a distressed property in a lower income neighborhood.
-Taking out a loan for the mortgage, adding a few improvements, and filling the property with tenants, can produce monthly cash flow.
+Another way to become an accredited investor is to build wealth through assets such as real estate.
+The great thing about real estate is that you don’t have to make a lot of money to buy a distressed property in a lower-income neighborhood.
+Taking out a mortgage loan, adding a few improvements, and filling the property with tenants can produce monthly cash flow.

-There’s been a lot of debate over the criteria of an Accredited Investor, as defined by the SEC and whether it’s set to change in 2021.
-Because the goal of these rules is to protect investors from riskier investments.
+There’s been a lot of debate over the criteria for an Accredited Investor, as defined by the SEC, and whether it’s set to change in 2021.
+The goal of these rules is to protect investors from riskier investments.
 However, critics continue to say that the current rules aren’t achieving these objectives.
-There has been an overwhelming consensus that the definition is flawed, but a number of differing opinions about how to fix it.
+There has been an overwhelming consensus that the definition is flawed, but there are a number of differing opinions about how to fix it.

 The different opinions include: